patternfly/edition-node-gulp/CODE-GUIDELINES.md

 ### Namespace

 To avoid conflicts PatternFly prefixes all classes with “pf-”.
-This also helps differentiates PatternFly and Bootstrap class names.
+This also helps differentiate PatternFly and Bootstrap class names.

 ```sass
 // Bad